kaustubhhiware/CV-seewe/README.md

 # CV-seewe
 Come see this CV

-Thank you [Vaibhav](https://github.com/VaibhavAgarwalVA) for your CV :smile:
+Thank you [Vaibhav](https://github.com/VaibhavAgarwalVA) for your CV and [Rameshwar](https://github.com/zorroblue) for your invaluable suggestions.:smile: